-My writing t is a catalyzing process for our travels.
-It is an awareness-giving task to communicate: an enjoyable process to out words on it.
-I am thankful for the readers and for the modern world where the game-changing internet exists.
-Where we thus can reach each other and be co-creators in each other’s lives.
+My writing is a catalyzing process for our travels.
+It is an awareness-giving task to communicate: an enjoyable process to put words on it.
+I am thankful for you who read this and for the modern world where the game-changing internet exists.
+Where we thus can reach each other and be co-creators in each other's lives.

 Space for slow, when the important things are in place